Therapeutic Communication, Culture, and Sensory Needs

 Resident needHelpful CNA technique

-Hearing lossFace the resident, reduce noise, speak clearly at a normal pace, check hearing aids.
+Hearing lossFace the resident, reduce noise, speak clearly at a normal pace, check hearing aids and batteries.

-Vision lossAnnounce your presence, describe the room, keep items in consistent places.
+Vision lossAnnounce your presence, describe the room, keep items in consistent places, do not move belongings.

-AphasiaAllow extra time, use yes/no questions, gestures, pictures, or writing as appropriate.
+AphasiaAllow extra time, use yes/no questions, gestures, pictures, or a writing board as appropriate.

-DementiaUse simple words, calm tone, routine, validation, and redirection.
+DementiaUse simple words, a calm tone, routine, validation, and gentle redirection.

-Language barrierUse approved interpreter services and visual tools; protect privacy.
+Language barrierUse facility-approved interpreter services and visual tools; protect privacy.

-Shouting at a resident with hearing loss can distort words and appear disrespectful.
-Grabbing a resident with poor vision without warning can startle them.
-Finishing sentences for a resident with aphasia may increase frustration.
-The CNA should adjust the environment and pace instead of blaming the resident for not understanding.
+Shouting at a resident with hearing loss distorts words and feels disrespectful; speak clearly toward the better ear instead.
+Grabbing a resident with low vision without warning can startle and frighten them.
+Finishing sentences for a resident with aphasia often increases frustration.
+The CNA adjusts the environment and pace rather than blaming the resident for not understanding.

 • Enough light for facial cues and lip reading.

-• A quiet space without television or hallway noise.
+• A quiet space without competing television or hallway noise.

-• Time for the resident to answer without interruption.
+• Time for the resident to answer without interruption or finishing their sentences.

 Culture, spirituality, and personal meaning

-Cultural respect is not memorizing stereotypes.
-It is asking, observing, and honoring individual preferences.
-Eye contact may signal honesty for one resident and disrespect for another.
-Some residents have modesty needs during bathing, prayer times, dietary practices, family decision patterns, or end-of-life rituals.
-The CNA should ask simple, respectful questions: "How would you like this done?" or "Is there anything about your routine I should know?"
-If a request affects the care plan or safety, report it to the nurse.
+Cultural respect is not memorizing stereotypes; it is asking, observing, and honoring individual preferences.
+Direct eye contact may signal honesty to one resident and disrespect to another.
+Some residents have specific needs around modesty during bathing, same-gender caregivers, prayer times, dietary or fasting practices, family decision-making patterns, and end-of-life rituals.
+The CNA asks simple, respectful questions: "How would you like this done?" or "Is there anything about your routine I should know?"
+When a preference affects the care plan or safety, the CNA reports it to the nurse so it can be honored consistently.

 Exam approach

 Choose answers that preserve dignity, use plain language, listen first, and report changes.
-Avoid choices that dismiss feelings, argue with confusion, use children as interpreters, speak about the resident as if they are not there, or force cultural norms.
-Communication is often the difference between safe care and escalation.
+Reject choices that dismiss feelings, argue with confusion, use a child or another resident as an interpreter, speak about the resident as if absent, or impose a cultural assumption.
+Communication is often the difference between calm, safe care and avoidable escalation.

 Test Your Knowledge